SAP-samples/teched2025-AD165/exercises/ex3/README.md

 ---

-## Exercise 3.2 Build a wizard based on a guided process from SAP Build Process Automation
+## Exercise 3.2 Build a Guided Experience based on a guided process from SAP Build Process Automation

 In this exercise you will create a **Guided Experience** using pre-created **Guided Process** in **SAP Build Process Automation**.